redpen-cc/redpen-doc/source/configuration.rst

 you can override the maxmimum character count used by the "SectionLength" validator by specifying a "max_num" property.
 Some validators also have "sub-validators" which can also be configured within the validator section.

-We will cover all supported validators on the :doc:`validator` page.
+We will cover all supported validators in the :doc:`validator` page.

 .. _setting-characters-section: